pilegard/cogfoundations/index.Rmd

 Condensed from original version.
 American spellings used.
 Content added or changed to reflect American perspective and references.
 Context and transitions added throughout.
 Substantially edited, adapted, and (in some parts) rewritten for clarity and course relevance.

 #### Second edition {-}
-New sections added: Creativity, Fixation on Examples, Overcoming Mental Fixation, Curse of Expertise.
+Second edition revisions by Annie Ditta: New sections added on Creativity, Fixation on Examples, Overcoming Mental Fixation, Curse of Expertise.
 All figures updated.

 Cover photo by Zoe Holling on Unsplash.